qiqika/my_CarND-PID-Control-Project/README.md

 ## Rubric Discussion Points
 ### 1. Describes the effect of the P, I, D component of the PID algorithm in implementation.

-1. For P, it will effect CTE changes directly.
+1. For P, it will effect CTE changes directly and P = Kp * cte (P is proportion , Kp is ratio coefficient, cte is cross track error).
 In this case, the larger P is, the faster car steer will be changed.[small Kp example](result/small_Kp_0.01_0.0002_3_1.mp4).

-2. For I, it is influence in the accumulate error.
+2. For I, it is influence in the accumulate error and I += Ki*cte(I is intergal, Ki is ratio coefficient) .
 It means the small value will make small error dont be corrected  and car will be easy to become overshoot as car goes.[large Ki example](result/final_0.1_0.0002_3_1.mp4)

-3. For D, it is about the short time cte change and effect on delay cte change. the large conefficient seems will make control system more unstable.
+3. For D, it is about the short time cte change and effect on delay cte change and D = Kd*(cte_t - cte_(t-1))(D is derivative, Kd is ratio coefficient, cte_t is the t second cte, cte_(t-1) is the t-1 second cte). the large conefficient seems will make control system more unstable.
 Maybe becuase the specific value is not optimal.[large Kd example](result/big_Kd_0.01_0.2_3_1.mp4)

 ### 2. Discusses how P, I, D coefficients chose the final hyperparameters.